HammadZ/pythonScraper/README.md

 # pythonScraper
-Script to get data from Yellowpages.com - Business name, address, city, state, phone, postal code
+This is a script to get data from Yellowpages.com - Business name, address, city, state, phone, postal code

+This is the perfect script for collecting leads on businesses and information gathering for research, mapping, etc.

+How it works:
 If you put in the initial link at the top, it will iterate through all the states and all the pages; getting information for a specific industry in the entire United States.